IQSS/dataverse/conf/cvoc/readme.md

         }
     }

-The one addition from the orcid case:
+The are some changes from the ORCID case:
-* vocabs contains a list of vocabular names/URIs.
-The skosmos.js Javascript will display both a vocabular selector and a term selector when there is more than one vocabulary listed
+* vocabs now also contains a list of vocabularyURIs.
+The skosmos.js Javascript uses the vocabularyURIs to query the server for terms in the specified vocabulary.
+Further, the script will display both a vocabulary selector and a term selector when there is more than one vocabulary listed.
+* allow-free-text is set to false to not allow input of anything except for terms in the specified vocabularies.

-Also note that the languages field now contains values: the unesco and agrovac vocabularies are both available in these languages (agrovac is available in several more)
+* languages - the languages field now contains values: the unesco and agrovac vocabularies are both available in these languages (agrovac is available in several more)

 For skosmos, the retrieval-filtering defines four elements to cache for a given term - the termName, the URI itself (as '@id'), the vocabularyName, and vocabularyUri.
 As skosmos is internationalized, the termName and vocabularyName returned in this case are actually an array of objects with lang/value entries specifying, for example, the termName in multiple languages.
 In this case, Dataverse will index the term name in all of those languages.
 Also note that the specified call in retrieval-uri doesn't return a vocabularyName for some skosmos vocabularies and this element may be missing from the cache.